Loading

 Does Zoho have a free version?

-Zoho doesn't offer a free version of their CRM, but it does offer a 15-day free trial for any of their plans
+Zoho doesn't offer a free version of its CRM, but it does offer a 15-day free trial for any of their plans

 Does Salesforce have a free version?

 Similar to Zoho, there's no free version of Salesforce.
-But you can try out their Starter Suite or Enterprise plan for free for 30 days.
+But you can try out the Starter Suite or Enterprise plan for free for 30 days.

 Related reading: